vivekm221006/carbon-footprint-calculator/README.md

 ➡️ Loading restores the last saved calculation for further use.

 ➡️ Data can be exported to a CSV file by clicking the Export CSV button.

+Prerequisites :

+Python: Version 3.8 or higher.

+Flet: Version 0.25.0 or higher (utilizes Colors and Icons enums).

+Feel free to fork the repository, make enhancements, and submit pull requests.
+Suggestions for updating emission factors or adding new features are always welcome!

 🔥 Potential Future Enhancements: